onchainstudios/onchainstudios-unity-extensions/Packages/com.onchainstudios.uitoolkitextensions/Documentation/README.md

 # List View Event Bus Bridge

-The `ListViewEventBusBridge` is a tool that listens to events on a specified `ListView` within a `UIDocument` and forwards them to the event bus.
+The `ListViewEventBusBridge` is a component that listens to events on a specified `ListView` within a `UIDocument` and forwards them to the event bus.
 This allows for seamless integration between the `ListView` and `VisualScripting`.
-It serves as a bridge to close the gap between these two elements.
+It serves as a bridge to provide communication between these two tools.

 ## Example